williamdemeo/math3140-fall2018/README.md

  http://github.com/williamdemeo/math3140-fall2018">email the url of this page to yourself!</a>

-For this class the ISU Blackboard system will be used only for recording test scores.
+For this class the CU D2L system will be used only for recording grades.

 -----------------------------------------------------------------------